DeviCatOutlet/devicatoutlet.github.io/about.md

 ## A Little Background Of Our Roots

-I was given the opportunity to start streaming full time back in May of 2015 because of my husband HallwayRaptor.
+I was given the opportunity to start streaming full time back in May of 2015 because of my husband, Robert.
 Back then I was going through major life chapters; my dad had passed of cancer in March of 2014 and during this time frame I found myself to be fighting symptoms of PTSD from past verbal abuse.
 Originally, before I started on Twitch, my healing began with writing blogs on